= Top southern state :

 This isn’t simply a matter of truancy or skipping school.
 In fact, many of these absences, especially among our youngest students, are excused.
 Often absences are tied to health problems, such as asthma, diabetes, and oral and mental health issues.
 Other barriers including lack of a nearby school bus, a safe route to school or food insecurity make it difficult to go to school every day.
 In many cases, chronic absence goes unnoticed because schools are counting how many students show up every day rather than examining how many and which students miss so much school that they are falling behind.”

-The rate of chronic absenteeism is calculated by dividing the number of students reported chronically absent by the total number of students enrolled.
+The rate of chronic absenteeism is calculated by dividing the number of students reported as chronically absent by the total number of students enrolled.

 Chronic Absenteeism Rate = (Number of students chronically absent) / (Total number of students enrolled)